 Global Spiritual Life hosts chaplain affiliates representing various faiths, denominations, and groups.
-For a list of chaplains click here
+A list of chaplains can be found online.

 NYU has several options for dining, including meal plans and eating locations throughout campus.
 For complete information on dining, meal plans and payment options, visit nyu.campusdish.com.

 Tapingo is an application you can download on iPhones and Androids.
 This app allows you to order and pay for food from several restaurants on and around campus, allowing you to walk in and pick it up without the wait.

 NYU eating options closest to the Law School:

 - The Market Place in the Kimmel Center: A unique blend of cuisines to suit every taste with an emphasis on quality, freshness, and flexibility.
 Indoor and outdoor seating is available.
 Located at 60 Washington Square Park South, 3rd Floor.

 - Lipton Dinig Hall: Sustainable and healthy eating initiatives, serving a selection of seasonal, locally grown fruits and vegetables.
 Lipton is the home base for vegan cuisine.
 Located at 33 Washington Square West.

 - Kosher Eatery: All food is prepared under strict rabbinical supervision and is Kof-K certified.
 Services include a Shabbat Dinner.
 Located at 5-11 University Place.

 566 LaGuardia Place